jonparkdev/my-nextjs-site/posts/markov-versus-theology.md

 T = \left[ \begin{array}{rrr} a_{x} & a_{y} & a_{z} \\ 1 - a_{x} & 0 & 0 \\ 0 & 1-a_{y} & 1-a_{z}\end{array} \right]
 $$

-In the above matrix, x, y and z represent different age groups of a population - mice for example - where x is the group of baby mice, y is the group middle age mice and z is the group of old age mice. $$ a_x, a_y $$ and $$a_z$$ are the death rates and the complements are the birth rates.
+In the above matrix, x, y and z represent different age groups of a population - mice for example - where x is the group of baby mice, y is the group middle age mice and z is the group of old age mice. $$a_x, a_y$$ and $$a_z$$ are the death rates and the complements are the birth rates.
 There is also a population vector which is represented as,

 $$
 v(k) = \left[ \begin{array}{r} x(k) \\ y(k)\\ z(k) \end{array} \right]